docktermj/pine-trace-at-binks-forest/docs/20231022-october-feast/README.md

 The plan is to serve the following:  pulled pork sandwiches, brisket, hot dogs, beans, cole slaw, potato salad, rolls, cookies, watermelon, water, soda.

-You are welcome to bring a side dish or a dessert, but don't feel obligated.
+You are encouraged to bring a side dish or a dessert, but don't feel obligated.
 Although we are not serving alcohol beverages, you may bring your own.

 Depending on how many come, we may need a few more chairs.